vippsas/vipps-epayment-api/features/webhooks.md

 <!-- END_COMMENT -->

-ePayments API offers the possibility to subscribe to webhooks for any number of events.
+ePayment API offers the possibility to subscribe to webhooks for any number of events.
 For any webhook you will receive the following payload, where the only property changing is the `NAME`, which will reflect the event type you subscribed on.

 <ApiSchema id="epayment-swagger-id" pointer="#/components/schemas/PaymentEventv2" />